taunsquared/taunsquared.github.io/_brainplay/2017-09-14-Pilot-Data-Aronauts-EP.md

 The set will be highly improvisational yet based on the skeletal structure recorded in [these rehearsals](https://www.dropbox.com/sh/nbccpx24soqlv53/AABhVeZI8fDLKASI8K0wEkvqa?dl=0).
 Because some of the songs are also interactive, we've posted lyrics and \[dance suggestions in brackets\] here:

+### Mind Shape

+When our minds began to shape, faced an unknown landscape full of fatal fruits,
+but we moved cuz that's what living things do.
+Yeah, we groove and we rise to unchain our minds from the vines of the vices of the status quo.

+They don't wanna free our minds, they want obedient drones,
+who will labor for the myth of a rich man's favor, 'stead of lovin' their neighbor.
+We all long to belong, sing along, harmonies of all the same song.

 ### The Cuttlefish Song

 "W" eyes